1 | How long can I stay without a visa?

 5. Affogato: Combining two of Italy's finest creations, a big dollop of gelato is added to a single shot of espresso.
 Add a crunchy side-serve of biscotti and a nip of Frangelico, a hazelnut liquor, and you're in business.

-: Rome’s Bar San Calisto.
+Try it: Rome’s Bar San Calisto.
 A local favourite with a cheery vibe to match.
 Bag yourself a seat outside and order that affogato - nothing mixes better than Italian coffee, gelato and people watching.

 Address: Piazza di S. Calisto, 3, 00153 Rome.